vmstio/vmstio/docs.vmst.io/content/moderation.md

 * Director
 * Moderator

-All staff should be intimately familiar with the Rules on[https://docs.vmst.io/rules/](https://docs.vmst.io/rules/)
+All staff should be intimately familiar with the [Rules](https://docs.vmst.io/rules/)

 ### Moderators